 The boat roiled dramatically, coming closer to horizontal than anyone would have liked, left and right, left, left, deeper left.
 Then, when we reached our destination, its port side bashed violently against the concrete jetty.
 After several white-knuckle, rollercoaster-ride attempts at docking, our captain abandoned the idea, and we turned back.
 Gunkanjima would have to wait for another day.
 There was disappointment, but it was drenched in relief.

 The official name for this tiny speck of land – the size of 12 football pitches – is Hashima, but few call it that.
 In English, its most commonly used name means "Battleship Island" and, viewed from a certain angle offshore, its silhouette is uncannily dreadnought in nature.
 It was a mining facility until 1974, when it was abandoned to the elements, before partially reopening as a tourist attraction in 2009.
 Google has even mapped it.
 Most famously, a meticulous Pinewood Studios replica of parts of the island had a starring role as Bond villain Raoul Silva's hideout.
 Indeed, there's a lot of talk about Skyfall in the promotional material for Gunkanjima.
+Conversely, there’s barely a whisper about the well-documented Korean forced labour and Chinese prisoners of war, but then what’s a haunted island without some dark secrets?

 I've wanted to visit Gunkanjima for years, ever since I heard about reckless types illegally landing and having spooky Scooby Doo overnighters in the old apartments, still furnished with the previous inhabitants' knick-knacks.
 I love abandoned, ruined, feral places.
 They're macabre museums that tap into something dark in the psyche, as if you might have visited them before and blocked out the memory.
 Either that, or they're warnings that show you what could happen if everything went wrong.